 Residents without access to email can text a picture of their subcontractor’s estimate to 202-236-2657 and a DOEE employee will reach out to them with the next steps.
 Please be advised it will take longer to process text message submissions.

 Questions and inquiries may be directed to 202-299-3316.

-The Weatherization Assistance Program (WAP), funded by the U.S. Department of Energy, provides technical and financial assistance to help low-income residents reduce their energy bills by making their homes more energy efficient.
-WAP performs energy audits and installs audit-recommended energy efficiency measures to help families maintain energy-efficient, safe and healthy homes.
-In the District, WAP is administered through selected Community Based Organizations that hire local contractors to install the energy efficiency measures recommended by the energy audit.
+The Weatherization Assistance Program (WAP), funded by the U.S. Department of Energy and Department of Health and Human Services, provides low-income residents technical and financial assistance to help reduce their energy bills by making their homes more energy-efficient.
+WAP performs energy audits and installs audit-recommended energy efficiency measures to help families maintain energy-efficient, safe, and healthy homes.
+In the District, WAP is administered through selected Community-Based Organizations and non-profits that hire local contractors to install the energy efficiency measures recommended by the energy audit.

-Typical weatherization measures may include: insulation, duct sealing, heating and cooling systems repairs or replacement, air infiltration mitigation; and reducing electric base load consumption through measures such as energy efficient lighting and appliances.
+Typical weatherization measures may include insulation, duct sealing, heating, and cooling systems repairs or replacement, air infiltration mitigation, and installing ENERGY STAR lighting and appliances.

 |Household Size||Maximum Annual Income|

 Notice of Public Hearing and Solicitation of Public Comment - Fiscal Year 2021 Weatherization Assistance Program Draft State Plan

 DOEE invites the public to present its comments at a public hearing on the fiscal year (FY) 2021 Weatherization Assistance Program (WAP) Draft State Plan.
 The deadline for comments is April 24, 2020 at the conclusion of the public hearing.
 Read More>>